microsoft/vscode-cmake-tools/docs/debug-launch.md

 Quick-debugging lets you start a debugger on a target without creating a `launch.json`.

 > **Note:**
-> Only the debugger from Microsoft's `vscode-cpptools` extension supports quick-debugging.
+> Only the debugger from Microsoft's `vscode-ms-vscode.cpptools` extension supports quick-debugging.
 See [Debug using a launch.json file](#debug-using-a-launchjson-file) below for information about `launch.json` and using other debuggers.

 Start quick debugging by running the  *CMake: Debug Target* command from the VS Code command pallette, or by pressing the keyboard shortcut (the default is **Ctrl+F5**).